HunterStevens/labs-engineering-standards/docs/topics/security.md

 Rationale:

-- Effectively storing and protecting secrets is extremely difficult and incurs a great deal of design, development and operational overhead.
+- Effectively storing and protecting secrets is extremely difficult and incurs a great deal of design, development, and operational overhead.

 Alternatives: